Ovechkin ties Howe’s mark, Red Wings beat Capitals 3-1

 NOTES

-Detroit C Michael Rasmussen returned from a two-game suspension for high-sticking. … Washington’s Evgeny Kuznetsov had the assist on Ovechkin’s goal, setting him up with a cross-ice pass. … Red Wings C Oskar Sundqvist (upper body) was scratched for a fourth straight game.
+Detroit C Michael Rasmussen returned from a two-game suspension for high-sticking. … The Capitals put John Carlson, Beck Malenstyn and T.J.
+Oshie on IR. … Red Wings C Oskar Sundqvist (upper body) was scratched for a fourth straight game.

 UP NEXT